Omichougule/SmartReachAI-App/README.md

 ## License

 This project is currently unlicensed.
-Feel free to add a license if you use or adapt the code.
 ```